Azure/azure-sdk-for-net/sdk/peering/Azure.ResourceManager.Peering/README.md

-# Microsoft Azure Peering Management client library for .NET
+# Microsoft Azure Peering management client library for .NET

 Microsoft Azure Peering Service is a networking service that enhances customer connectivity to Microsoft cloud services such as Microsoft 365, Dynamics 365, software as a service (SaaS) services, Azure, or any Microsoft services accessible via the public internet.
 Microsoft has partnered with internet service providers (ISPs), internet exchange partners (IXPs), and software-defined cloud interconnect (SDCI) providers worldwide to provide reliable and high-performing public connectivity with optimal routing from the customer to the Microsoft network.